seigot/python-learning-journal/FinalPresentationScript.md

 First, I enter "sat" for Saturday and "19:00" as the desired time.
 The system searches for libraries using binary search.
 Here is the result.
-You can see that Milpitas Library is recommended, with a closing time of 19:00 and Estimated Time is 28 minutes.
+You can see that Milpitas Library is recommended, with a closing time of 19:00 and the estimated travel time is 28 minutes.

 Next, I will try another example.
 I enter "sun" and "22:00".